Alhambra Decree: European context

 From the thirteenth to the sixteenth centuries, European countries expelled the Jews from their territories on at least fifteen occasions.
 Before the Spanish expulsion, the Jews had been expelled from England in 1290, several times from France between 1182 and 1354, and from some German states.
 The French case is typical of most expulsions: whether the expulsion was local or national, the Jews usually were allowed to return after a few years.
 The Spanish expulsion was succeeded by at least five expulsions from other European countries, but the expulsion of the Jews from Spain was both the largest of its kind and, officially, the longest lasting in western European history.

 Over the four-hundred-year period during which most of these decrees were implemented, the causes of expulsion gradually changed.
 At first, expulsions of Jews (or absence of expulsions) were exercises of royal prerogatives.
-Jewish communities in mediaeval Europe often were protected by and associated with monarchs because, under the feudal system, Jews often were a monarch's only reliable source of taxes.
-Jews further had reputations as moneylenders because they were the only social group allowed to loan money at a profit under the prevailing interpretation of the Vulgate (the Latin translation of the Bible used in Roman Catholic western Europe as the official text), which forbade Christians to charge interest on loans.
+Jewish communities in medieval Europe often were protected by and associated with monarchs because, under the feudal system, Jews often were a monarch's only reliable source of taxes.
+Jews further had reputations as moneylenders because they were the only social group allowed to loan money at a profit under the prevailing interpretation of the Vulgate (the Latin translation of the Bible used in Catholic western Europe as the official text), which forbade Christians to charge interest on loans.
 Jews, therefore, became the lenders to and creditors of merchants, aristocrats, and even monarchs.
 Most expulsions before the Alhambra Decree were related to this financial situation: to raise additional monies, a monarch would tax the Jewish community heavily, forcing Jews to call in loans; the monarch then would expel the Jews; at the time of expulsion, the monarch would seize their remaining valuable assets, including debts owed them by other subjects of the monarch and, in some instances, by the monarch himself.
 Expulsion of the Jews from Spain was thus an innovation not only in scale but also in its motivations.